5 Ways Positive Psychology Leads To Happier Ageing

 The age-old question: What is the meaning of life?
 We all want to know because we want to belong to something greater than ourselves.

-Whether through a profession, a social cause, religious belief or creative endeavour, people who cultivate meaning tend to experience greater satisfaction and fewer health setbacks.
+Whether through personal growth, a profession, a social cause, religious belief or creative endeavour, people who cultivate meaning tend to experience greater satisfaction and fewer health setbacks.

 How you can create meaning in your life: